OpenGenus/web_api_nodejs/part_1/README.md

 ## 🚀 Get Started

 1. Clone or download the repository.
-Make sure, you clone the **web-server** branch.

 2. Once you've downloaded the repo, Open it in an editor of your choice.